“I+P Innovating in Prevention” reviews some of the technical advances that have saved the most lives

 The exhibition is a tour of 17 modules that range from simple mechanics to complex innovations based on the Internet of Things (IoT) to satellite and space intervention, ergonomics, agriculture or care tasks.

-For her part, Natalia Fernández Andalusia”.
-He also stressed that public-private collaboration is key to strengthening ties and addressing global challenges: "Innovation, new technologies and technical advances have two faces.
+For its part,Natalia Fernández Laviada, deputy general director of Prevention, Quality and Communication at He also stressed that public-private collaboration is key to strengthening ties and addressing global challenges: "Innovation, new technologies and technical advances have two sides.
 Let's stay with the positive that I+P Innovating in Prevention represents, which will help reduce workplace accidents and the scourge that work absenteeism means for sustainability."

-“Having a culture of prevention is not living in fear of a misfortune affecting us.
+"Having a culture of prevention is not living in fear of a misfortune affecting us.
 Having a culture of prevention is knowing that small daily gestures, such as incorporating certain simple routines into our daily lives, can prevent an injury, an illness or even death.
-And that is what this exhibition shows,” said Josep Alfonso, general director of the Foundation AXA.
+And that is what this exhibition shows," he expressed.Josep Alfonso, general director of the AXA Foundation.

-At the opening ceremony, the Science Park wanted to recognize the work carried out, in terms of prevention, by the Ponle Freno Awards, the largest social platform for Road Safety promoted by Compromiso Atresmedia together with the AXA Foundation.Each year these awards, among other categories, reward the most outstanding advances in innovation and development in road safety.
+At the opening ceremony, the Science Park wanted to recognize the work carried out, in terms of prevention, by the Ponle Freno Awards, the largest social platform for Road Safety promoted by Compromiso Atresmedia together with the AXA Foundation.
+Each year these awards, among other categories, reward the most outstanding advances in innovation and development in road safety.